fiskaly/coding-challenges/signing-service-challenge/README.md

 In order for you to not start from scratch with everything we provide you with:

 - Set up Go project
-- API utilities
+- Basic API structure and functionality
-- Encoding / Decoding of different key types (ECC, RSA)
+- Encoding / decoding of different key types (ECC, RSA)
+- Key generation (ECC, RSA)

 You can use these things as a foundation but you're also open to modify them how you see fit.